WickedFlame/Polaroider/docs/directives.md

 sn.MatchSnapshot(options);
 ```

-### <a name="valutype-matching"></a> Valutype matching
+### <a name="valuetype-matching"></a> Valuetype matching
+Polaroider uses the ToString() method on ValueTypes to create the snapshot.
-Valuetypes are automatically mapped with ToString().
-In the Options it is possible override the behaviour for matching valuetypes.
+The default definition of a ValueType can be altered in the SnapshotOptions.
+In the Options use the EvaluateValueType method to override the behaviour for matching valuetypes.
 ```charp
 var options = SnapshotOptions.Create(o =>
 {